Site123 website builder review

-Site123 is very easy website builder to use.
+Site123 aims to provide one of the best website builder platforms to use.
 Once your blog is created, you have a handful of customization options to suit your website needs.
 Click on the Homepage section in the sidebar to see how you can modify the default layout.
 You could for instance add a search field to the middle of your home page, or a ‘contact’ form, or even a video.

 - Interested in Site123?
 Check out the website here